Application Timeline for 2019-2020 Academic Year

 |4.
 A letter of intent||

-One page or two at the most, your letter of intent should describe your academic interests and your plans for graduate study.
+Your letter of intent should describe your academic interests and your plans for graduate study, and should be one page (two if necessary).

 Please do not make this an autobiography.
 A bit of background information about yourself is fine, but we especially want to know about your intellectual trajectory and your current research interests and methodologies.